Theosophical Society Point Loma - Blavatskyhouse: The basis of Theosophy

-Theosophy does not depart from a highest God, who has created the Universe out of nothing and supplies the soul to the human being.
-Neither does Theosophy accepts that the Universe developed in a mechanical way out of primordial matter, in which life is the consequence of the processes in matter and external influences.
+Theosophy does not consider itself to depart from a highest god, who has created the universe out of nothing and supplies the soul to the human being.
+Theosophy assumes that the universe developed in a mechanical way out of primordial matter, in which life is the consequence of the processes in matter and external influences.

 Opposite to this is the fundamental thought of Theosophy: